 When you need a break, head to their fully licensed bar (Alm Bar) where you can grab a drink and bite to eat.
 You can watch all the action or just relax.

 You can definitely let your hair down and boogie in Norwich.
 Just make your way to Prince of Wales Road where there are plenty of nightclubs to choose from including: Mercy Nightclub, Mantra Club & Lounge, Mojo’s Bar & Nightclub and Loft NR1 Gay Nightclub.
 The University of East Anglia students keep things lively.

 #11 Enjoy Afternoon Tea

 Afternoon tea is always a treat, but the best place to go in Norwich is the Assembly House.
-They typically offer special themed afternoon teas in addition to their classic afternoon tea.
+They typically offer special themed afternoon teas and also a Beforenoon Tea.
 Previously, they’ve done Rainbow Unicorn Afternoon Tea, Halloween Frightful Fancies Tea, the Great British Garden Party Tea, the School of Magic Afternoon Tea, and more.
 During the holiday season, they serve a new Festive Afternoon Tea each year.

 The Grade I-listed Assembly House its name because it was the place for the elite to come together for musical events, lectures, dances, theatre shows, and games.
 In 1805, it even hosted a Grand Ball to celebrate Lord Nelson’s victory at the Cape of Trafalgar.